-One of the key challenges for Main Street is traffic congestion and problems caused by onstreet parking.
+- 2. One of the key challenges for Main Street is traffic congestion and problems caused by on-street parking.
 Another challenge is the built environment.
 There is no central square, marketplace or outdoor meeting point, the only public toilets are situated in the Library at one end of the street and there is no overall landscaping or public realm strategy.
 These twin challenges mean that, although the retail offer is good and Main Street remains relatively vibrant, it is not currently a location where people loiter, meet socially outside (other than in some of the outside seating of cafes) and spend time that is not connected with retail.
 Part of the vision for Garforth talks about a town centre which is vibrant and re-invigorated.
 There would continue to be a broad range of shops and businesses; many of these would be local.
 A survey of premises on Main Street in early 2022 counted 100 shop fronts.
 Of these 59 were independent local businesses.
-Of the rest a number were charity shops and the remainder national enterprises.
+Of the rest a number were charity shops and the remainder national enterprises. - 3.
 One of the Plan's objectives talks about creating a town centre that is more attractive and more active.
-In this way, it suggests, more local people will use the facilities and the town centre would be a real hub for the community.
+In this way, it suggests, more local people will use the facilities and the town centre would be a real hub for the community. - 4.
+A key aspect of improving the look of Main Street is to consider Town End and work out how to improve this end of the Main Street.
+At present there is some signage but otherwise no indication that suggests this is a gateway to the principal retail area of the town.
+Anyone walking or driving past on the A642 would have little idea of the adjacent Main Street as a destination.
+Opportunities for passing trade could be lost and people might instead stop at the retail park situated just beyond Town End on the A642.
+This could be to the detriment of the businesses on Main Street.
+Improving the appearance of Town End and upgrading and widening the existing crossings would be one way of increasing footfall on Main Street.
+Additionally, making the area more visually appealing through artworks, improved and enlarged signage and possibly even more visible planting would all help form a more coherent approach to the heart of the Town.

-Many High Streets throughout the country are in decline.
-The Portas Review outlines many of the problems facing our High Streets.
+- 5. Many High Streets throughout the country are in decline.
+The Portas Review outlines many of the problems facing our High Streets1.
 If Main Street in Garforth were to follow this trend the effect on the town would be highly detrimental.
-Main Street would become anonymous and no longer contain the relatively broad range it now offers.
+Main Street would become anonymous and no longer contain the relatively broad range it now offers. - 6.
 The temptation might then be for people to travel further afield, to Leeds or beyond, to find something they no longer feel Garforth offers.
 This would almost certainly lead to a further decline in footfall, even for those shops still trading and, as with some other local towns, an eventual atrophying of the street.